 - Engage in active marketing to promote the Alliance Program. - Recommend alliances that most benefit the missions and goals of the N.C.
-Department of Labor, Occupational Safety & Health Division and support the Strategic Management Plan. - Collaborate with the SEP Committee to initiate new alliance signing. - Verify that alliance agreements are reviewed annually to ensure that the goals and objectives identified in the agreement are being met. - Work closely with all SEP's in training and outreach efforts to their respective associated alliances. - Work closely with all alliances not associated with an SEP in training and outreach efforts. - Review APN 18 at least annually and update as needed to ensure effectiveness and accuracy with DOL procedures. - Ensure that reports, memos and other significant documents are maintained in the respective alliance folder on the F:/Drive. - Maintain all original signed cooperative agreements and ensure that copies of all agreements are placed on the One Stop Shop for reference by OSH Division personnel.
+Department of Labor, Occupational Safety & Health Division and support the Strategic Management Plan. - Collaborate with the SEP Committee to initiate new alliance signing. - Verify that alliance agreements are reviewed annually to ensure that the goals and objectives identified in the agreement are being met. - Work closely with all SEP's in training and outreach efforts to their respective associated alliances. - Work closely with all alliances not associated with an SEP in training and outreach efforts. - Review APN 18 at least annually and update as needed to ensure effectiveness and accuracy with DOL procedures.

-- Promote consultative activities related to construction in targeted counties. - Conduct consultative blitzes in counties targeted by the special emphasis program as resources allow. - Support efforts in conducting annual construction outreach activities and partnerships. - Consultants will address hazards associated with crane operations and set-ups on construction sites.
+- Ensure that reports, memos and other significant documents are maintained in the respective alliance folder on the F:/Drive. - Maintain all original signed cooperative agreements and ensure that copies of all agreements are placed on the One Stop Shop for reference by OSH Division personnel.

-- Devote multiple district resources to inspect construction activity throughout the state with emphasis in the targeted counties.
+- Promote consultative activities related to construction in targeted counties. - Conduct consultative blitzes in counties targeted by the special emphasis program as resources allow. - Support efforts in conducting annual construction outreach activities and partnerships. - Consultants will address hazards associated with crane operations and set-ups on construction sites. - Support and participate in construction forums.

-- Implement construction inspection emphasis program for select counties experiencing multiple fatalities. - Use Informal Settlement Agreements to require employers to attend construction training and education courses. - Promote Building/Sub-Contractor Star for companies meeting qualifications or that could meet qualifications with assistance. - Utilize construction inspection guidelines (OPN 96, OPN 123) in order for reference materials to be readily available to compliance staff. - Initiate and develop an inspection process for all cranes working on construction sites within SEP and Non-SEP counties.
+- Devote multiple district resources to inspect construction activity throughout the state with emphasis in the targeted counties. - Implement construction emphasis program for select counties experiencing multiple fatalities and research fatality statistics quarterly to see if this program should be expanded to additional counties. - Use Informal Settlement Agreements to require employers to attend construction training and education courses. - Promote Building/Sub-Contractor Star for companies meeting qualifications or that could meet qualifications with assistance, by handing out flyers about the STAR program to employers during inspections with contractors that appear to have safety programs above and beyond the minimum requirements. - Utilize construction inspection guidelines (OPN 96, OPN 123) for inspection guidance. - Initiate and develop an inspection process for all cranes working on construction sites within SEP and Non-SEP counties. - Initiate and develop an inspection process for all excavation sites within SEP and Non-SEP counties. - Support construction related initiatives (i.e., Fall Stand Down). - Work with the other bureaus to develop and host construction forums to address construction related hazards on the jobsite.